Bathory (band): Early years (1980s)

 Bathory's early work was dark, fast, heavily distorted and raw recording (lo-fi).
 Quorthon's vocals were harsh, high-pitched and raspy with occasional shrieks and screams.
 The band's lyrics focused on 'dark' topics and included anti-Christian and 'Satanic' references.
 These traits came to define black metal and the band used this style on their first four albums.
 Quorthon said that the band were not Satanists but used 'Satanic' references to provoke and attack Christianity.
 With the third and fourth albums he began "attacking Christianity from a different angle", realizing that Satanism is a "Christian product" and seeing them both as "religious hocus-pocus".

-Quorthon described Bathory's early sound as a "mixture" of Black Sabbath, Motörhead and GBH, singling out GBH's City Baby Attacked by Rats and Motörhead's Ace of Spades and Iron Fist, and was also influenced by the Exploited, Sex Pistols, Disorder, Riot/Clone, Anti-Nowhere League, Kiss, and Exciter.
+Quorthon described Bathory's early sound as a "mixture" of Black Sabbath, Motörhead and GBH, singling out GBH's album City Baby Attacked by Rats and Motörhead's Ace of Spades and Iron Fist, and was also influenced by the Exploited, Sex Pistols, Disorder, Riot/Clone, Anti-Nowhere League, Kiss, Anti Cimex, Asocial, Mob 47 and Exciter.
 The term 'black metal' came from Venom's 1982 album of that name.
 Many fans and reviewers have claimed Venom was an influence on Bathory, or even accused Bathory of copying Venom.
 Quorthon often denied being influenced by Venom and claimed that he "heard Venom for the first time in late 1984 or early 1985" and never owned a Venom album.
 However, he admitted in an interview for Metal Forces that he first listened to Venom's Black Metal in 1983 and considered it "one of the best albums ever made."
 Bathory's early sound has always been associated with Slayer but Quorthon denied being influenced by them.

 Bathory stopped performing live in 1985, with Quorthon viewing organizing concerts as too much hassle.

 Although Bathory's fourth album, Blood Fire Death (1988), largely followed in the style of the albums before it, some songs had a very different style.
 These songs have a much slower tempo, acoustic passages, choral background singing, and lyrics about Vikings and Norse mythology.
 Music critic Eduardo Rivadavia of AllMusic describes this 'epic' style as "possibly the first true example" of Viking metal.